University of Michigan-Flint Food Safety Policy

 Outdoor grilling on the campus of UM-Flint is permitted only in specified areas.
-All grilling must be performed by University Catering Service, Pavilion food vendors, or other Approved Caterers.
+All grilling must be performed by Picasso Restaurant Group.
 Any questions regarding areas on campus where outdoor grilling is desired should be directed to EBS.

 Due to food safety regulations, the Genesee County Health Department requires a special license for all outdoor cooking, including grilling.
 The caterer must obtain a one-day license in order to provide outdoor cooking service and follow all outdoor grilling policies.
 A special license can take up to two weeks to process and must be posted at the catered event.